twknab/algorithms_py_js_php_rb/readme.md

 1. Push Front: Given an array and an additionalv alue, insert this value at the beginning of the array.
 Do this without any built-in methods if you can.

 2. Pop Front: Return the first value at the beginning of an array.

+3. Insert At: Given an array, index and additional value, insert the value into the array at given index.
+Do this without using built-in array methods if you can.